stain/ro-crate-paper/manuscript.md

 It can be argued that this is a more graph-like approach than the tree structure JSON would otherwise invite, and which is normally emphasised as a feature of JSON-LD in order to “hide” its RDF nature.

-However, we found that the use of trees for, say,* a _Person_ entity appearing as author of a _File_ which nests under a _Dataset, _hasPart_*, counter-intuitively leads one to consider the JSON-LD as an RDF Graph, as an identified Person entity can then appear at multiple and repeated points of the tree (e.g. author of multiple files), necessitating node merging or duplication.
+However, we found that the use of trees for, say, *a _Person_ entity appearing as author of a `File` which nests under a `Dataset`, `hasPart`*, counter-intuitively leads one to consider the JSON-LD as an RDF Graph, as an identified Person entity can then appear at multiple and repeated points of the tree (e.g. author of multiple files), necessitating node merging or duplication.

 By comparison, a single flat `@graph` array approach means that applications can process and edit each entity as pure JSON by a simple lookup based on `@id`.
 At the same time, lifting all entities to the same level emphasizes Research Object's principle that describing the context and provenance is just as important as describing the data.